MoulikB/LibraryManagement/README.md

 Computer "1" --> "1" Library : located at

 %% ===== Invariants (annotated as notes) =====
-note for Library "INV-L1: name is non-empty
+note for Library "Class Invariants: name != null && !name.isEmpty()

+addMedia()
+Precondition: media != null.
+Postcondition: media is added to mediaAvailable.
-INV-L2: mediaAvailable items are unique by identity (no duplicate object refs)
+Invariant: mediaAvailable contains only unique media objects (no duplicates).

-INV-L3: resources are unique per Library (no duplicate resource names)
-INV-L4: has a non-null Map after construction
+addResource()
+Precondition: resource != null.
+Postcondition: Resource is added to the resources list.
+Invariant: Each resource in the list has a unique name.

+removeMedia()
+Precondition: mediaId > 0
+Postcondition: media is removed from mediaAvailable
+Invariant: Each media in the list has a unique name.

+showMedia()
+Precondition: mediaId > 0
+Postcondition: media is found and returned from mediaAvailable
+Invariant: Each media in the list has a unique name.
 "

-note for Book "INV-B1: totalCopies >= 0
+note for Book "totalCopies >= 0
-INV-B2: borrowMedia() only succeeds when totalCopies > 0 (post: totalCopies decreases by 1)
-INV-B3: returnMedia() increases totalCopies by 1
+borrowMedia() only succeeds when totalCopies > 0 (post: totalCopies decreases by 1) returnMedia() increases totalCopies by 1
 "

 note for Movie "INV-M1: totalCopies >= 0